Henri Cueco

 Henri Cueco (19 October 1929 – 13 March 2017) was a French painter, essayist, novelist and radio personality.
 As a self-taught painter, his work was exhibited internationally.
 He was the author of several books, including collections of essays and novels.
 He was also a contributor to France Culture.
 A communist-turned-libertarian, he was a co-founder of Coopérative des Malassis, an anti-consumerist artists' collective.
 He was best known for The Red Men, a series of figurative paintings depicting aspects of the Cold War like the May 1968 events, the Vietnam War and Red Scare, and his 150 still lifes, or "portraits," of potatoes.

 Early life

 Henri Cueco was born on 19 October 1929 in Uzerche, Corrèze, a rural part of France.
-His father, Vicente Cueco, was an immigrant from Spain.
-His mother was French.
+His father, Vicente Cueco, was an immigrant from Spain and his mother was French.
 He was essentially self-taught, though his father also taught him how to paint from the age of 13.